I've not had time to post to this blog lately; COVID stats are improving here in the Northwest US, and thus I am commuting to my day job again.

 The Eagle gerbers were uploaded to this blog's enthusiastic, burning-the-midnight-oil sponsor: PCBWAY.
 Please help support this blog and check 'em out.

-That was fast, the PCB was back, so I built it....
+Soon the PCB was back, so I built it....

 |

-Board, breadboard and minimal atmel 328 dev board....next, hook it all up.... |
+Board, breadboard and minimal Atmel 328 dev board....next, hook it all up.... |

 |

-Let's try some diffent caps.... |
+Let's try some different caps.... |

 |